cadavidf/Summer2/README.md

 # Multimedia Hub 🌐

-Welcome to Multimedia Hub, your personalized gateway to all things [Your Name]! 🚀
+Welcome to Multimedia Hub, your personalized gateway to all things! 🚀

 ## Table of Contents
 - [Overview](#overview)